Table of Contents

 Equity vs Debt

-When members of an LLC put money into the company that does not have to be paid back, the investment is considered an equity contribution.
+When members of an LLC put money into the company that doesn’t have to be paid back, the investment is considered an equity contribution.
 An equity contribution increases the member’s ownership interest in the company.
 When the company becomes profitable, that member will get a greater share of the profits.

-Recommended: Million Dollar Business Loan
+Recommended: Million Dollar Business Loans: A Complete Guide

 Lending Your Money Correctly